-A radionuclide is an atom (element) with an unstable nucleus (core).
-The Navy tests for ROCs at Parcel G. These ROCs are present in soil due to minerals in the Earth, nuclear fallout, and historical shipyard activities.
+ROCs are present in soil due to minerals in the Earth, nuclear fallout, and historical shipyard activities.
 To ensure the safety of shipyard neighbors, the Navy monitors air for ROCs upwind and downwind of active construction sites.
 Air samples are collected on filters over 24 hours.
 The air sample filters are sent to an offsite laboratory for analysis.
-Graphs of air monitoring lab analysis results for six identified ROCs at HPNS for the current period are provided on Page 6.
-These include cesium-137, plutonium-239, radium-226, strontium-90, thorium-232, and uranium-235.
+Graphs of air monitoring lab analysis results for five identified ROCs at HPNS for the current period are provided on Page 6.
+These include cesium-137, cobalt-60, plutonium-239, radium-226, and total strontium.
 Results from lab analyses are shown.
 They are compared to action levels defined in Navy Work Plans as approved by EPA and DTSC.
 No exceedances in ROCs in air were reported at HPNS during this reporting period.